owlbarn/tutorial/book/maths/README.md

 Next two functions concerns the precision of float numbers in computer.

-TODO: Explain the mechansim of float number in a computer.

-`nextafter from to` returns the next representable double precision value of ``from`` in the direction of `to`.
-If `from` equals `to`, this value is returned.
+The `nextafter from to` returns the next representable double precision value of `from` in the direction of `to`.
-The other is `nextafterf`.
-`nextafter from to` returns the next representable single precision value of `from` in the direction of `to`.
-If `from` equals `to`, this value is returned.
+The other one, `nextafter from to` returns the next representable single precision value of `from` in the direction of `to`.
+In both cases, if `from` equals `to`, this value itself is returned.
 For example:

 ```ocaml